scipy/scipy.org/www/scipylib/building/windows.rst

 .. code:: shell

     cd /c/<wherever the GitHub repo folder is>/GitHub

+You don't necessarily need to build in that particular location, but it should be somewhere convenient.
 To make sure that we're ready to build, type the following in the terminal:

 .. code:: shell